nextcloud-releases/all-in-one/readme.md

 ### Explanation of used ports:
 - `8080/TCP`: Mastercontainer Interface with self-signed certificate (works always, also if only access via IP-address is possible, e.g. `https://ip.address.of.this.server:8080/`)
 - `80/TCP`: redirects to Nextcloud (is used for getting the certificate via ACME http-challenge for the Mastercontainer)
-- `8443/TCP`: Mastercontainer Interface with valid certificate (only works if port 80 and 8443 are open in your firewall/router and you point a domain to your server.
+- `8443/TCP`: Mastercontainer Interface with valid certificate (only works if port 80 and 8443 are open/forwarded in your firewall/router and you point a domain to your server.
 It generates a valid certificate then automatically and access via e.g. `https://public.domain.com:8443/` is possible.)
-- `443/TCP`: will be used by the Apache container later on and needs to be open in your firewall/router
+- `443/TCP`: will be used by the Apache container later on and needs to be open/forwarded in your firewall/router
-- `3478/TCP` and `3478/UDP`: will be used by the Turnserver inside the Talk container and needs to be open in your firewall/router
+- `3478/TCP` and `3478/UDP`: will be used by the Turnserver inside the Talk container and needs to be open/forwarded in your firewall/router

 ### How to run AIO on macOS?
-On macOS, there is only one thing different in comparison to Linux: instead of using `--volume /var/run/docker.sock:/var/run/docker.sock:ro`, you need to use `--volume /var/run/docker.sock.raw:/var/run/docker.sock:ro` to run it after you installed [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+On macOS, there is only one thing different in comparison to Linux: instead of using `--volume /var/run/docker.sock:/var/run/docker.sock:ro`, you need to use `--volume /var/run/docker.sock.raw:/var/run/docker.sock:ro` to run it after you installed [Docker Desktop](https://www.docker.com/products/docker-desktop/) (and don't forget to [enable ipv6](https://github.com/nextcloud/all-in-one/blob/main/docker-ipv6-support.md) if you should need that).
 Apart from that it should work and behave the same like on Linux.

 Also, you may be interested in adjusting Nextcloud's Datadir to store the files on the host system.
 See [this documentation](https://github.com/nextcloud/all-in-one#how-to-change-the-default-location-of-nextclouds-datadir) on how to do it.

 ### How to run AIO on Windows?
-On Windows, the following command should work in the command prompt after you installed [Docker Desktop](https://www.docker.com/products/docker-desktop/):
+On Windows, install [Docker Desktop](https://www.docker.com/products/docker-desktop/) (and don't forget to [enable ipv6](https://github.com/nextcloud/all-in-one/blob/main/docker-ipv6-support.md) if you should need that) and run the following command in the command prompt:

 ```
 docker run ^